cmexdev/downloadmanager/README.md

 **Future update**: the button brings up a popup window that allows users to choose the type of sorting.

+## Repository info

+This repository is missing the `electron.exe` file in the Electron module. **If you are building from the source code**, you need to run `npm install electron` in the project directory.

 ## `settings.json` syntax.

 - `downloadsFolder`: specifies what folder is your download folder